chaoyi-wu/PMC-LLaMA/README.md

 ## Latest News
-We have released a new multilingual medical LLM **MMedLM**, you can find detailed information in [here](https://github.com/MAGIC-AI4Med/MMedLM).
+We have released a new multilingual medical LLM **MMed-Llama-3** based on Llama-3, you can find detailed information in [here](https://github.com/MAGIC-AI4Med/MMedLM).
+The related instruction tuned version can be found in [MMed-Llama3-8B-EnIns](https://huggingface.co/Henrychur/MMed-Llama-3-8B-EnIns).
+Notably here, we simply adopt a reative small SFT data which is the same as introduced in our PMC-LLaMA paper and, thus, the instruction data may not be comprehensive enough for some out-of-domain clinical tasks.

 It is **better than PMC-LLaMA** even in the English domain while it has not passed instruction tuning, thus is more suitable for fine-tuning instead of zero-shot or few-shot prompting.